Cihem/5ADAY/client/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 ### Introduction

 The app is designed for users who wants to eat better and have a better lifestyle.
 The users are able to track their nutritions and calories with the choosen ingredients, and they will also get a recipe and tips to have to be able to relax and improve their lifestyle.
-Feature will include a dashboard where the users can save the nutrition and calories data.
+Feature will include a dashboard where the users can save the nutrition and calories data, and a shopping list that allow users to add groceries to shopping list manually

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: